Solving the Poisson Yang-Baxter equation via deformation-to-quasiclassical-limits: Bimodule algebra deformations and scalar deformations of -operators

 For $v^{\prime}=\sum\limits_{i=0}^{\infty}v_{i}~h^{i},w^{\prime}=\sum\limits_{i=0}^{\infty}w_{i}~h^{i}\in V[[h]]$ and $\lambda^{\prime}=\sum\limits_{i=0}^{\infty}\lambda_{i}~h^{i}\in\mathbf{K}$, set \vspc

 Then $V[[h]]$ becomes a $\mathbf{K}$-module.

 For a fixed real number $C>1$, define the \textbf{$h$-adic norm} $\|~\|$ on $V[[h]]$ by \vspb

 where $m$ is the smallest integer such that $v_{m}\neq 0$.
 The topology induced by this norm is called the \textbf{$h$-adic topology}.
-A $\mathbf{K}$-module that is $\bf K$-linearly isomorphic to $V[[h]]$ is called a \textbf{topologically free $\mathbf{K}$-module}.
+A $\mathbf{K}$-module that is $\bf K$-linearly isomorphic to $V[[h]]$ for a vector space $V$ is called a \textbf{topologically free $\mathbf{K}$-module}.
 In particular, $V_h$ is a topologically free $\bfK$-module.

 Let $A_{h}$ be a topologically free $\mathbf{K}$-module.
 If there is a $\mathbf{K}$-bilinear operation $\cdot_{h}$ on $A_{h}$ such that \vspb